AdamKniec/shorter-links-landing/README.md

 - If the link is proper - it's getting saved to the localStorage so that it's not gone after the page reload
 - Mobile navigation menu
 - Each of the links provided by the user can be easily copied to the clipboard with a single click !
+- User sees the loader after the form is submitted and he's waiting for the API response

 ## Tech Stack
 - SCSS (mixins)